DYFP2027

 Since its start in 1970, the international conference on Deformation, Yield and Fracture of Polymers has been held every three years in Churchill College, Cambridge, UK.
 Amongst the "mechanical properties of polymers" aficionados these meetings have become known as the "Churchill" conferences, an event that has been established as the leading conference on its subject world wide.

-With the intention to stimulate the attendance of young scientists, it was decided in 2006 to look for a new venue that would enable a significant reduction in conference and lodging fees.
-The choice fell on the famous Rolduc Abbey in Kerkrade, in the south east point of the Netherlands.
+In 2006, the conference moved to its current home in Rolduc Abbey in Kerkrade, located in the Limburg region of The Netherlands.
 Similar to the previous venue, the Rolduc abbey offers in-house lodging to all the attendants, and thus offers ample opportunity to meet and discuss with fellow scientists.
+We have maintained the long tradition of bringing together early-career and established researchers from many disciplines working on polymer mechanics.

 Apart from this change in venue, invited lectures on selected themes were introduced.
 The conference is, however, still scheduled according to the well-established and successful formula of plenary lectures combined with ample time for the extended poster sessions.